Escape to the Forest: The Birth of Barbizon School

 During the 19th century, the most promising artists trained at the Royal Academy of Painting and Sculpture in Paris.
-The academy taught its pupils the works of the Old Masters.
+The Academy taught its pupils the works of the Old Masters.
 Artists in the making were encouraged to adopt classical ideals in their paintings.
-However, a group of painters believed in the legitimacy of the landscape as an independent genre.
+However, a group of them believed in the legitimacy of the landscape as an independent genre.
 Therefore they traveled to the outskirts of Paris in a venture to observe nature.
-Turning their attention to the beauty of the countryside, they formed Barbizon School.
+Turning their attention to the beauty of the countryside, they formed the Barbizon school.

 Favored Themes for Paintings

 In the early 19th century, any aspiring painter who yearned for success enrolled themselves at the National School of Fine Art (a branch of the Royal Academy of Painting and Sculpture).
 There, artists followed a strict curriculum.
 They focused on legitimate subjects such as historical and mythological themes.
 Since the Neoclassical style of painting was popular, pupils depicted scenes using minimal color, straight lines, and clearly defined forms.

 Throughout the 18th and early 19th centuries, landscape was not considered worthy enough to be a subject in its own right.
 Therefore, artists used it as a backdrop for idealized Biblical scenes.
 Throughout this period, painters who developed a passion for nature looked up to the French painter Claude Lorrain.
 Born in 1600, Lorrain settled in Rome and used the countryside to accompany his classical narratives.
 His paintings laid down an idealized way of painting nature for his successors to pursue.